 $411 Per Credit Hour

-The online Master of Public Health program offers a cost-effective way to get ahead of the competition.
-Our support staff will work with you through financial aid, scholarships, loans and military benefits to make sure you’re receiving the most affordable education.Learn More
+Spring Hill College’s online Master of Public Health program offers a cost-effective way to get ahead of the competition.
+Our support staff will work with you through financial aid, scholarships, loans and U.S. military benefits to ensure you receive an affordable education.Learn More

 What You’ll Learn